All Episodes

 It's the Fox News channel, by the way, Bernard.

-And a bombing started, and Bernard Shaw was, I think it was John Holliman, the late John Holoman.
+Remember the first Gulf Wall, and a bombing started, and Bernard Shaw was, I think, was John Holloman, the late John Holloman.

-They were in the Al Rashid Hotel.
+They were in the Al-Rashid Hotel.

-And the bombing started and they hid under the desks in a room, and they finally got out of there, they got back home, and somebody, CIA uh defense department, wanted to debrief them.
+And the bombing started, and they hid under the desks in a room, and they finally got out of there.

 And Bernard Shaw refused.